kwood/GitRedmineResolver/README.md

 Description
 -----------
-GitRedmineResolver is a git _post-receive_ hook that will scan commit messages for messages in the form of "Resolves issue #294" and active branch names in the form of "3737_any_text_is_fine", and will update the corresponding issue in your Redmine system.
+GitRedmineResolver is a git _post-receive_ hook that will scan commit messages for messages in the form of "Resolves issue #294" and will update the corresponding issue in your Redmine system.

 How it works
 ------------

-GitRedmineResolver will scan your active branch name for the GUIDER issue number and commit for a verb specifying your action in the form of:

-commit text that isn't required ...
-(Action verb) ... commit text that isn't required

-However if your branch does not have an issue number in it, GitRedmineResolver will scan your commit messages after you push for strings in the form of:
+GitRedmineResolver will scan your commit messages after you push for strings in the form of:

 (Action verb) (optional issue type noun) (comma or space separated list of issue numbers)

-The verbs we look for for marking issues as "resolved" are merge, merged, merging, resolve, resolves, resolved, fix, fixes, fixed.
+The verbs we look for for marking issues as "resolved" are merge, merged, merging, resolve, resolves, resolved, fix, fixes, fixed, close, closed, closing, done, finish, finishing, finished.
-The verbs we look for for marking issues as "in progress" are in progress, commit, committed, committing, working, working on, worked on, doing, did, continuing, continued, continue.
+The verbs we look for for marking issues as "in progress" are in progress, commit, committed, committing, working, working on, worked on, doing, did, continuing, continued, continue, start, started, starting.
-The verbs we look for for marking issues as "feedback" are pull request, pull requested, pr, feedback, feedback for.
-The issue nouns are issue,task,feature, and bug
 Issue numbers can be singular, or comma or space separated.
 Hash signs are safe to use but optional.
-If you name your branch with an issue number, just use one uninterrupted number.

-Examples of branch names:
-* 3444_bug_fix
-* issue_2342
-* 4567

 Examples of matching strings for resolving:
-* Resolves issue #142
+* Resolves #142
 * Fixes bug 148
 * Merged feature #123 456 789